Why are my cat's eyes watering: causes, signs and care

 cat's eyes watering

-However, It's not normal for a cat to have constant tears.that the hair around the eye is always wet or stained, or that yellowish or greenish tears appear.
-When this occurs, there is usually an irritation, a blocked tear duct, or an eye disease which should be assessed quickly.
+However, it's not normal for a cat to have constant tearing , for the fur around its eyes to always be wet or stained, or for the tears to be yellowish or greenish.
+When this happens, it's usually due to irritation, a blocked tear duct, or an eye disease that should be evaluated promptly.

 Allergies